The Rodger Wright Centre

 Resources, Empowerment

-All needle exchanges carry a wide range of printed booklets and leaflets relating to various aspects of health and safety in respect of injecting drug use, as well as having a multitude of reference literature.
-Most of which are based on the self empowerment principles of the Ottawa Charter model of health promotion.
-Many exchanges also publish free magazines written by drug users for drug users.
-Additionally some exchanges have advocacy and lobbying groups in operation.
+All New Zealand Needle Exchanges carry a wide range of printed booklets and leaflets relating to various aspects of health and safety in respect of injecting drug use.
+They also have a multitude of reference literature, most of which are based on the self empowerment principles of the Ottawa Charter model of health promotion.
+Some Exchanges also publish free magazines written by drug users for drug users.